SoimulPatriei/RoSimLex-999/README.md

 ### Data
 1. If you prefer the data in spreadsheet format, you can download it from here: [RoSimlex-999 Data](https://docs.google.com/spreadsheets/d/1QFNIVBmoLonLhr0mRO_jeTciIExD0X4Wa06XWAX5T5U/edit?usp=sharing)
 2. You can find the data in text format under the "Data" directory.
-  - *RoSimlex-Final.txt*  contains the original Simlex-999 set, the Romanian mappings, the human scores, and the scores computed from corpora embeddings and the semantic networks.
+  - *RoSimlex-Maximal.txt*  contains the original Simlex-999 set, the Romanian mappings, the human scores, and the scores computed from corpora embeddings and the semantic networks.
-  - *RoSimlex-Common.txt*  is the common set
+  - *RoSimlex-Common.txt*  is the common set described in the paper

 ### Compute the correlation coefficients